-- provide an inclusive environment for simulation modelling for anyone interested
+- provide an inclusive environment for simulation modeling

 - provide a basic and easy to reason about simulation framework

-- provide a simple to use interface for simulation modelling, based on already existing formats
+- provide a relatively easy to learn and simple to use interface for simulation modeling

-- provide a simple interface for simulation modelling that could be used by custom applications
+- provide a simple programmatic interface for interacting with models and simulations that can be used by custom applications

 How useful is it right now?

-Right now the project consists of a proposed system for how collaborative simulation-modelling could happen, as well as experimental software implementing things that are necessary for this to happen.
+Right now the project consists of a proposed system for how collaborative simulation-modeling could happen, as well as experimental software implementing things that are necessary for this to happen.

 If you're ready to build from source (Rust programming language) you can already run some of the software.